valentinitnelav/JPE-citation-style/README.md

 I have updated the existing CSL file from the [Zotero repository][1] to support the inclusion of DOIs (Digital Object Identifiers) in citations.

-I will make an update request to the Zotero repository, but until then, you can use the file `journal-of-pollination-ecology-with-doi.csl` directly with your Zotero application like this (tested for Windows OS):
+I will make an update request to the Zotero repository, but until then, you can use the file `journal-of-pollination-ecology-with-doi.csl` directly with your Zotero application like this (tested for Windows & Ubuntu OS):

 - download the `journal-of-pollination-ecology-with-doi.csl` from this repository;
 - in your Zotero app, from the menu **Edit** select the **Preferences** option;